-The biggest attraction of North Seymour is its large colony of Blue-Footed Boobies and Frigatebirds.
+The biggest attraction of North Seymour is its large colony of Blue-Footed Boobies and its Frigatebirds.
 These popular Galapagos species are often found together because the Frigatebirds rely on the Boobies’ fishing prowess.
 The Frigatebirds actively steal the Boobies catch to feed themselves!

 Highlights at A walk on North Seymour

 - Large colonies of Boobies and Frigatebirds